-Amplifying Voices of Change – How to Vote in Mississippi
+Amplifying Voices – How to Vote in Mississippi

 Last week we discussed issues immigrant communities in the United States face when trying to cast their vote.
 While systematic issues have hindered voting before, the emergence of COVID-19 has presented additional challenges to ensuring equal access to voting.